grays-ai/HIPAA-IaC/README.md

-# compliance-backend
+# HIPAA-terraform-healthcare-application

+The idea of this Infrastructure as Code project is to have an open source version of HIPAA compliant programmaticaly provsioned AWS architecture.
+I personally found the process of understanding the technical HIPAA requirements difficult, and so I hope this can be a resource to others.
+Its too hard to provision infrastructure in the AWS GUI, and too hard to share that with others.
+Security comes with transparency!

-Note: the documentation here isn't extensive.
+Note: the documentation here isn't extensive enough.
 If you need more information, please contact jonahkaye@grays.ai.

-Deploys a django app with surround AWS hosted infrastructure managed by terraform Django app is implemented in `compliance-django-app` repository
+Deploys a django app and create-react-app with surround AWS hosted infrastructure managed by terraform

 To use this repository, you must have the following installed:
 - terraform